Projects-for-coding-women/project-chat-app/README.md

 1. Add **The Unexpected Chat** inside the `<title>` tags
 1. Add the welcome message as shown in the example (only the first message is hardcoded)
 1. Create a template message element with:
     1. an icon value.
-The icons to be used are in the images folder: codeWomen.pngfor the automated messages and woman_dev.png for the external user
+The icons to be used are in the images folder: codeWomen.png for the automated messages and woman_dev.png for the external user
-    1. a name value (either CodeWomen or WomenDev, or use your own name if you like)
+    1. a name value (either TechFems or WomenDev, or use your own name if you like)
     1. a message field where the messages entered by WomenDev will be shown
 1. Create the input field in the footer where new messages are typed by the user (make sure the footer stays at the bottom of the screen, even when there are only one or two messages)
 1. Create a submit button for the message input.
 The submit event has to: